BDC Hamburger Icon

 • It’s harder to build big lists.
 People are more protective of their cell phone numbers than their email addresses.
 Many are reluctant to share their number, even if they like and trust you.

-• Some people get upset when they get SMS messages.
-Certain people may forget that they opted into your list and get angry with you after getting a message.
+• Some people get upset.
+Certain people may forget that they opted in to your list and get angry with you for messaging them.

 • Scammers use text messaging.
 Because texts aren’t always filtered and blocked, scammers use SMS a lot.
 This makes many people wary of responding.